-Question is, how can you get massive forearms?
+But how can you get massive forearms?
 Is that even possible?
 Is there a secret routine that will make your forearms look like dragons ready to obliterate the enemy?

 Method A: Do Nothing

-This is a big problem for many professional bodybuilders like Dennis Wolf for example.
-Unfortunately or not, even drugs cannot change this phenomenon.
+This is a big problem for many professional bodybuilders like Dennis Wolf.
+Unfortunately, or not, even drugs cannot change this phenomenon.
 You either have good calves or you don’t.

-Method B: Just train them indirectly
+Method B: Train them indirectly

 The same can be said about forearm training.
 Weird, right?

-Some people don’t do so well with forearm isolation because it’s easy to overwork the area, especially if you have a job that requires strong forearm involvement such as construction, painting, vehicle repair and many more.
+Some people don’t do so well with forearm isolation because it’s easy to overwork the area, especially if you have a physical job.
+That’s why sometimes it is better to rely on indirect methods.

 Method C: Work On Your Forearms Only To Avoid An Imbalance